 How Long Do I Have to File a Wrongful Death Claim?

 In most cases, the statute of limitations for wrongful death claims in New York is either two or three years from the date of death.
 However, it is important not to wait until the last minute to speak with an attorney.
 An investigation will typically need to be conducted as soon as possible, and you do not want to let unnecessary delays hinder your ability to seek maximum compensation.

 Learn More About Filing a Wrongful Death Claim in New York

 If you have questions about filing a wrongful death claim in New York’s Hudson Valley, we encourage you to contact our offices in Poughkeepsie or Wappingers Falls for a free consultation.
-To speak with an experienced attorney about your rights, call the law offices of Stenger, Roberts, Davis & Diamond, LLP at (866) 290-6929 or send us a message online today.
+To speak with an experienced attorney about your rights, call the law offices of Stenger, Diamond & Glass LLP at (866) 290-6929 or send us a message online today.